 Tests and Vaccinations

 You need to keep a check on the dates for vaccination of your 24-week old baby.
 At 6 months of age, your baby will be recommended Influenza flu vaccine.
 So check with your doctor and get your little one vaccinated.

 Games and Activities

 Your 24-week old baby is now full of energy and very active.
-She needs a lot of time on the floor to explore things around and also exercise her limb muscles for physical development.
-She will also start bringing her legs to her mouth to suck and chew!
-It will be a fun game for a few weeks, and this prepares her legs and hips for crawling.
-It will also help her to get to sitting position from lying down.
+He needs a lot of time on the floor to explore things around and also exercise his limb muscles for physical development.
+Your baby will also start bringing his legs to his mouth to suck and chew!
+It will be a fun game for a few weeks, and this will prepare his legs and hips for crawling.
+It will also help him to get into the sitting position from lying down.

-Your princess will also love games which involve rhymes, talking, sing, and any kind of sounds.
-You can make animal sounds and show her the photographs to make her laugh and teach at the same time.
-She might also start mimicking you with this fun game.
+Your baby will also love games which involve rhymes, talking, sing, and any kind of sounds.
+You can make animal sounds and show him pictures to make him laugh and teach at the same time.
+He might also start mimicking you with this fun game.

 Finger puppets are another good option.
-Little kids really enjoy finger puppets, and you can find her active involvement in this game.
+Little kids really enjoy finger puppets, and you can find his active involvement in this game.

 [Also Read: 6 Months Old Baby Games and Activities]

 Every baby is unique and grows at its own pace.
 In many cases, baby growth and development is slow but normal.
 So you need not worry in case your 24-week old baby has not achieved the general physical milestones.